 Examples of surveys we have conducted at night using our UAV include:

 Complementing aerial shooting with thermal technology has become commonplace and widely accepted around the world.
 For eradication programs, many agencies and companies no longer aerially shoot without a high resolution thermal imager on-board.
-The advantage and increased chance of an eradication program being successful with the aid of thermal technology, cannot be overstated.
+The advantage and increased chance of an eradication program being successful with the aid of thermal technology cannot be overstated.
 Programs such as the Auckland Islands “Pest Free” project, Five Fingers Peninsula deer eradication and the Pig tuberculosis detection project have all been aided by the use of thermal imagers.

-Heli Surveys have been directly involved with thermally assisted aerial shooting projects and have helped train and educate pilots, shooters and camera operators to increase efficiency, efficacy and the humane eradication of invasive species.
+Heli Surveys have been directly involved with thermally assisted aerial culling projects and have helped train and educate pilots, shooters and camera operators to increase efficiency, efficacy and the humane eradication of invasive species.